arieh/MooIE6Update/README.md

 		});
 	</script>

-The default folder for the images is `images/`.
-If you pust them in another place you need to point to it via the `img_folder` option.
+_The default folder for the sprite-image is `images/`.
+If you put it in another location you need to point to it via the `img_folder` option._

 #### With conditional comments: